 We have whole school drivers which underpin everything we do; they are at the core of our curriculum making it unique, purposeful and relevant.
 These are discussed at every planning meeting to ensure they reverberate in pupils’ learning.

 We believe that knowledge is 'sticky' and that pupils need to be taught in a way that they remember what they have learned.
 Knowledge is empowering and provides a strong foundation for success; the more pupils know, the more they can learn.
+All teaching staff are being trained in Tom Sherrington's WalkThrus with a particular focus on 'Questioning and Feedback' and 'Practice and Retrieval'.

 We have ensured that our curriculum is well sequenced and that key knowledge and skills are returned to frequently and regularly.
 Staff have a strong awareness of what children need to know by the end of each Key Stage and strive to ensure that they not only meet these milestones but can take these knowledge and skills into the next phase of their education.